devbasitkhan/devbasitkhan/README.md

-# Hi, I'm Basit 👋
+# Hi, I'm Basit and I'm the founder at Dare Octive Studios

-Software Engineer & IT Specialist | Google IT Certified | Building Full-Stack Development Projects
+## I'm a Software Engineer professional with 6+ years of real-world experience in

-Software Engineer professional with 6+ years of real-world experience in technical support, troubleshooting, and business operations.
+technical support, troubleshooting, and business operations.
 Degree in Software Engineering and building practical web development skills — HTML, CSS, and JavaScript — with a focus on delivering real, working solutions for clients.